ggcarrots/django-carrots/source/python_quickstart.rst

     In most languages, the operation  ``y = x`` would create a copy of the ``x`` and would introduce it in the variable ``y``.

-    In Python nothing is duplicated. ``y`` becomes only an alternative name for the same value.
+    In Python nothing is silently copied. ``y`` becomes only an alternative name for the same value.
     If you change this value, both the ``x``, and ``y`` will show the same thing.

     In our example we did not change the value of the number ``42``,